repairvision/repairvision.github.io/_pages/configuration/index.md

 `(!)` To avoid nesting multiple Eclipse workspace instances (`meta-model development -> constraint development -> edit rule development`), you can import (`File -> Import -> Existing Projects into Workspace`) the edit rules plug-in into your primary development workspace.
 You can link the project instead of copying it.

-For production plug-in can be deployed as drop-ins (`File -> Export -> Plug-in Development -> Deployable plug-ins and fragments -> Destination: <the dropins folder of the Eclipse installation>`) or as part of an Eclipse update site.
+For production, plug-ins can be deployed as drop-ins (`File -> Export -> Plug-in Development -> Deployable plug-ins and fragments -> Destination: <the dropins folder of the Eclipse installation>`) or as part of an Eclipse update site.

 - - -